egony/cc2652p_E72-2G4M20S1E/firmware/coordinator/README.md

 Leds can be turned OFF/ON by zigbee2mqtt config.

 ### Buttons description
-- Button on DIO15 - used for bootloader activation (for firmware update)
+- Flash button on DIO15 used for bootloader activation (for firmware update)
 - Reset button - you guess what it do.

 ### Notes